Ariana Savalas

-Ariana Savalas (born January 9, 1987) is an American theater host.
-She has toured worldwide, including as the emcee and singer for Dita Von Teese and the Crazy Horse cabaret in Paris.
+Ariana Savalas (/s@'vA:l@s, -'vael-/ sə-VA(H)L-əs; born January 9, 1987) is an American singer and songwriter.
+She has worked as the emcee and singer for burlesque performer Dita Von Teese and the Crazy Horse cabaret in Paris.

 She was one of the original members of Postmodern Jukebox alongside Haley Reinhart, Casey Abrams, Robyn Adele Anderson, and Morgan James, and the group's first female emcee.
 Savalas tours with the band and has appeared in a number of the group's YouTube videos, two of her videos in the top five most popular videos in the group's history.

-She is the daughter of Greek-American actor Telly Savalas.

 Early life

-Savalas was born in Los Angeles, California, but was raised in Minnesota following the death of her father Telly Savalas in 1994.
+Savalas was born in Los Angeles, California, and was raised in Minnesota following the death of her father Telly Savalas in 1994.
 She attended an all-girls Catholic convent school in her teenage years before graduating early and moving to London to pursue a career in performance.
 She studied Shakespeare and acting at the Royal Academy of Dramatic Art in London and was a member of Playhouse West, a repertory theater directed by Jeff Goldblum.
-She eventually graduated from Harvard University years later and has a masters degree from the United Nations Interregional Crime and Justice Research Institute in Italy.

 Before turning to theater, Savalas toured and recorded in Europe as a pop singer in her teens with European producer Jack White.
 She made a guest appearance as Bobby Lainsford on the CBS hit drama Criminal Minds in 2010.
 Savalas began her music career in Los Angeles as a singer/songwriter playing venues on the Sunset Strip, such as the Whisky a Go Go and Hard Rock Cafe.